Instructions for Graduate Division Online Application

 An applicant who is recommended for admission AND accepts the offer of admission must submit official transcripts.

-International students who accept the offer of admission must submit official transcripts, degree certificates, diplomas, etc. in the original language accompanied by a translation.
+International applicants who accept the offer of admission must submit official transcripts, degree certificates, diplomas, etc. in the original language accompanied by a translation.
 We accept translations from proper school officials and from government and/or official translators.
 The translator's statement must be prepared on the letterhead of the translator's institution and must state "This is a complete and exact word-for-word translation of the original."
 Every page must be signed in ink with the translator's title and, if possible, the seal or stamp of their institution.
 Stamps and signatures must be originals.

 Letters of Recommendation

 We require only three (3) letters of recommendation from professors who know your academic history.
-Letters from non-academic sources (e.g. employers) may be submitted.
+Letters from non-academic sources (e.g., employers) may be submitted.

 GRE Test Scores